tribalfs/GalaxyMaxHzPub/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Crashlog**
 If GMH crashes on your device, please include the crashlog of your device.
 Just execute the following adb command.
+`adb logcat -c`.
-Do this right after the crash (device must not be rebooted yet):
+Then reproduce the crash.
+Then execute this right after the crash (device must not be rebooted yet):
 `adb logcat -b crash > crashlog.txt`
 _Ctrl+C_ after 10seconds.
 Then locate _crashlog.txt_ file in your adb installation folder then send it to tribalfs@gmail.com.